readthedocs/website/content/posts/rollout-of-our-new-dashboard.rst

     - On `Read the Docs Community`_ this change will go into effect on **Nov 12th**
     - On `Read the Docs Business`_ this change will go into effect on **Dec 10th**

+    To log in to the new dashboard:

+    - Users of `Read the Docs Community`_ can log in at https://app.readthedocs.org/account/login
+    - Users of `Read the Docs Business`_ can log in at https://app.readthedocs.com/account/login

-The legacy dashboard will be available until Mar 1st, 2025
+The legacy dashboard will be available until Mar 11th, 2025
     Our legacy dashboard will remain available while users are transitioning to our new dashboard.
 During this period, our legacy dashboard will no longer be receiving updates or new features, but it will remain active.
 Our legacy